KomodoPlatform/Documentation.rst.old/docs/source/cc/book-jl/chapter05.rst

 **************************
-Chapter 05 - CC validation
+Chapter 05 - CC Validation
 **************************

 CC validation is what its all about, not the "hokey pokey"!